akrobat/fibaro-sarah/README.md

 # fibaro-sarah
-Plugin for SARAH Voice automation software to use FIBARO Home center (V2 and lite running V4)
+Plugin for SARAH Voice automation software for the FIBARO Home center (V2 and lite running V4)